Kinyang (reptile): Phylogeny

 The contact between the frontal bone and the parietals is straight as observed in various other known and putative osteolaemines such as Rimasuchus, "Crocodylus" gariepensis, Voay and Brochuchus.
 It also preserves the choanal neck that is characteristic to osteolaemines, although the crest of this character is not as pronounced as in other genera.
 To determine the relationship between Kinyang and other crocodylids, both a maximum parsimony analysis and a Bayesian inference analysis were conducted.
-While the former was based on the morphological dataset established by Brochu in 2012, the later combined morphological and genetic information as previously done by Hekkala et al. (2021), except now substituting their morphological data with that of Brochu.
+While the former was based on the morphological dataset established by Brochu in 2012, the later combined morphological and genetic information as previously done by Hekkala et al. (2021), except now substituting a morphological data set published by Lee and Yates (2018) with that of Brochu.
 The following tree shows the strict consensus of six equally optimal trees if the incompletely known Aldabrachampsus is excluded from the analysis, as its inclusion leads to loss of topology.

 The Bayesian analysis shows a notable loss in resolution, still recovering Kinyang as an osteolaemine but seated in a large polytomy that consists of Voay, Rimasuchus, osteolaemines, the Euthecodontini, Crocodylus and Mecistops.
 Brochu et al. argues that there may be multiple reasons for these results.
 On the one hand, the exclusion of Gavialis and Alligator may have affected the results.
 Another reason may be the change in morphological dataset, now favoring an osteolaemine Voay, but overall only recovering Kinyang as the only unambiguous osteolaemine besides the extant dwarf crocodiles themselves.

 The scientists describing Kinyang acknowledge that support for the genus nesting in Euthecodontini is relatively weak and that it would take little to place it at the base of Osteolaeminae, only increasing the tree length by a single step.
 Part of the issue with determining the phylogenetic relations of this group is the highly derived nature of many of its members, differing greatly from their ancestral state and making analysis difficult.
 Brochu and his colleagues note that they deem the results recovered by the Bayesian analysis with skepticism.